pritom02bh/ai_optimized_promotional_campaign_roi_analysis/README.md

 ## 📊 Dataset Overview

 ### **Size and Scope**
-- 5 million transactions collected over a 2-year period from an e-commerce platform.
+- 500K transactions collected over a 2-year period from an e-commerce platform.

 ### **Data Types**
 The dataset consists of: